Sony Ericsson LiveView

 The Sony Ericsson LiveView is a wearable device that connects to an Android phone and can display Twitter feeds, RSS feeds, SMS, control the phone's media player, and is capable of running third-party plugins obtainable from Google's Play Store.
-It is compatible with most Android-powered devices.
+At launch it was compatible with Android devices running version 2.1 and above.

 LiveView comes with a belt clip and watch band and features a 128x128 OLED display, and Bluetooth radio.

 LiveView was introduced on 28 September 2010 and released by the end of the year.